aleksadvaisly/mcp-go-wrapper/README.md

 3. **Implement handlers**: Wrap existing command logic in `Handler` functions that accept typed arguments
 4. **Add `serve` subcommand**: Create a new `serve` command in the existing CLI that starts the MCP server (don't modify the main application)
 5. **Register tools**: Use `wrapper.Register()` or `wrapper.RegisterCobra()` to expose commands as MCP tools
-6. **Setup server**: Initialize the MCP server and configure stdio transport
+6. **Setup server**: Initialize the MCP server with instructions and configure stdio transport

+**CRITICAL: Server Instructions**
+- **ALWAYS add server.WithInstructions()** when creating the MCP server
+- The instructions should describe the PURPOSE and CAPABILITIES of the server
+- Without instructions, AI agents won't understand what the server is for or when to use its tools
+- Instructions appear in the MCP initialize response and help clients discover your server's capabilities

 **CRITICAL: Logging and Output**
 - **NEVER use `stdout`** (fmt.Print, fmt.Println, log.SetOutput(os.Stdout), etc.) - stdout is reserved for MCP protocol communication